Greatest Common Factor For 28 And 42

 ### Pedagogical Strategies for Teaching GCF

 Another effective approach is to frame the GCF within **real‑world contexts** that resonate with students’ interests.
-Problems involving recipe scaling, sports team line‑ups, or even video‑game loot distribution can illustrate how a common divisor mediates fairness and balance.
+Also, problems involving recipe scaling, sports team line‑ups, or even video‑game loot distribution can illustrate how a common divisor mediates fairness and balance.
 By anchoring abstract calculations to tangible scenarios, teachers transform a routine arithmetic exercise into a story of collaboration and optimization.

 ### Future Directions: GCF in Emerging Fields